 If you’ve been a loyal MacBook user through the years, then you’ve seen a good share of macOS changes.
-Most of us haven’t given much thought about this, but knowing the exact MacOS versions you’re running certainly has its advantages.
+Most of us haven’t given much thought to this, but knowing the exact MacOS versions you’re running certainly has its advantages.

 In this article, we will show you how easy it is to check your macOS version and an overview of the different MacOS versions through the years.